rust-lang/book/src/ch04-02-references-and-borrowing.md

 mutate whenever you’d like.
 The benefit of having this restriction is that Rust can prevent data races at compile time.

-A *data race* is a particular type of race condition where these three things occur:
+A *data race* is a particular type of race condition where these three things
+occur:

--  two or more pointers access the same data at the same time
+1. Two or more pointers access the same data at the same time
--  at least one of the pointers is being used to write to the data
+1. At least one of the pointers is being used to write to the data
--  there’s no mechanism being used to synchronize access to the data
+1. There’s no mechanism being used to synchronize access to the data

 Data races cause undefined behavior and can be difficult to diagnose and fix when trying to track them down at runtime; Rust prevents this problem from happening since it won’t even compile code with data races!

 As always, we can use `{}`s to create a new scope, allowing for multiple mutable references, just not *simultaneous* ones:

 ```rust
 let mut s = String::from("hello");